 “Alles neu macht der Mai,” Germans are saying.
 We do it already in April!
-We have just released maintenance updates for all three editions of DEVONthink popup: true as well as for DEVONnote popup: true.
+We have just released maintenance updates for all three editions of DEVONthink as well as for DEVONnote.
 The update improves the reliability of synchronization, clipping with the Clip To DEVONthink browser extension as well as the bookmarklets, and many other parts of the apps.
-If you’re using the new web interface of DEVONthink Pro Office popup: true you’ll like that we have made it a lot faster. (more)
+If you’re using the new web interface of DEVONthink Pro Office you’ll like that we have made it a lot faster. (more)

 Using multiple computers, working from different places, sharing data with coworkers: In today’s highly connected world it’s essential to always have access to the latest data.
 And because we know that, of course, we worked hard on creating the most versatile yet robust synchronization technology and rewriting the build-in web server of DEVONthink Pro Office. (more)